bramwelt/website/source/deployment-strategies.rst

 ``application-cli``.

-In the real world though, install the package part ends up looking something like my `racktables`_ deplyment config.
+In the real world though, install the package part ends up looking something like my `racktables`_ deployment config.
 A horrible mess of unpacking a tarball, ensuring the checksum is correct, and extracting files to the right place.